Offering dual-sided incentives

 Written by Steven Tey

-With Dub Partners, you can create dual-sided incentives for your affiliate/referral programs, which gives special discounts to customers that sign up via a referral link.
+With Dub Partners, you can create dual-sided incentives for your affiliate/referral programs, which give special discounts to customers who sign up via a referral link.

 Some examples include: